eltons-academy/az-204/modules/containers-acr/README.md

 When the command completes you have your own registry, available at the domain name `<your-acr-name>.azurecr.io` - you'll see the full name in the `loginServer` field in the output.

+---
+🧭 Explore ACR in the Azure Portal from the [Container Registry list](https://portal.azure.com/#browse/Microsoft.ContainerRegistry%2Fregistries).
+Check through the blades - here are some of the key things to note:

+- _Settintgs...Properties_ for pricing plan and admin user
+- _Services...Repositories_ for your image lists
+- _Services...Connected Registries_
+- _Repository Permissions...Tokens_ for fine-grained access to non-Azure users
+- _Monitoring...Metrics_ to graph storage used for your images
+---

 ## Pull and push images to ACR

 Docker image names can include a registry domain.
 The default registry is Docker Hub (`docker.io`) so you don't need a domain for that - the full name for the image `nginx:alpine` is actually `docker.io/nginx:alpine`.